apache/cordova-docs/www/docs/en/2.9.0/guide/cli/index.md

 By default, the `cordova create` script generates a skeletal web-based application whose home page is the project's `www/index.html` file.
-Edit this application however you want, but any initialization should be specified as part of the `<a href="../../cordova/events/events.deviceready.html">deviceready</a>` event handler, referenced by default from `www/js/index.js`.
+Edit this application however you want, but any initialization should be specified as part of the `deviceready` event handler, referenced by default from `www/js/index.js`.
 <!-- XREF
 (See API and Configuration Guide for details.)